 Scott Hobbs – Strength and Conditioning Coach

-Scott graduated from St Marys University, London (UK) in 2014 with a B.Sc (Hons.) in Strength and Conditioning Science (First Class) and has almost completed his masters degree (M.Sc) in Sports Rehabilitation.
+Scott graduated from St Marys University, London (UK) in 2014 with a B.Sc (Hons.) in Strength and Conditioning Science (First Class) and has almost completed his post graduate studies (PGDip) in Sports Rehabilitation.

 He is a Registered Strength and Conditioning Coach (RSCC) and Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association, a Level 1 British Weightlifting Coach, a Level 1 USA Track and Field Coach, and a certified personal trainer.
 With over seven years experience in the strength and conditioning field (and more than ten in the fitness/health industry), Scott has worked with amateur/club level to elite national and international athletes in sports including rowing, football, rugby, powerlifting, sprint hurdling, weightlifting, lacrosse, and tennis (amongst others).

-Scott currently works as an assistant strength and conditioning coach at the United States Military Academy (West Point) where he works with Army Football, Women’s Tennis, Men’s and Women’s Basketball, and Men’s Lacrosse.
-He runs the analytics program for football and basketball, which includes GPS and readiness monitoring.
+Scott currently works as the associate strength and conditioning coach at the United States Military Academy (West Point) where he works with Army Football, Men’s Rugby, Men’s and Women’s Tennis, and Women’s Basketball.
+He also runs the analytics program for football and basketball, which includes GPS and readiness monitoring.

 Prior to West Point, he gained experience in D1 athletics at the University of Pennsylvania and Lehigh University.
 Before leaving the U.K. he was graduate assistant lecturer at St Mary’s University where he taught undergraduate students on the Strength and Conditioning Science degree program.
 Other previous experience includes work with athletes at DeSales University, London Irish Professional Rugby Club, St Mary’s University, and London Rowing Club.